wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 For example, you can set up an alert that monitors existing alerts that have high points scanned rates.
 You can then catch badly written alerts and tune them to improve performance.

-See [Alert Dependencies](/alerts_dependencies.html) for additional information on fine-tuning your alerts using internal metrics.
+See [Building Linked Alerts](alerts_dependencies.html) for additional information about using internal alert metrics.

 ### Understanding System Activity